nierja/Tox/README.md

 ## Usage

-1. Generate descriptors for the training, validation and test datasets by running:
+1. Generate desired descriptors for the training, validation and test datasets by running:

    ```python
    python3 src/descriptor_generation/generate.py
    ```

+For generating all descriptors, uncomment all descriptor names in `generate.py`.

 2. Tune the hyperpadameters and train the machine learning and deep learning models: